 This kit includes direct replacements for the original hydraulic seals (not "o" rings) and addresses modulator brake fluid leaks into the switches ... the cause, not just the symptom.
 The fluid leaks will usually not drip on the ground, but can clearly be seen once the switches are removed.

 In our workshop we offer an unprecedented two-year warranty, and the included instructions are the procedure we use as we repair a real Discovery modulator: the professional solution: tried and tested over a decade now.

 More info on Disco 2 "three-amigos": It literally means the ABS, Traction Control, and Hill Decent warning lights all come on at the same time, sometimes followed by the red "brake" light.
 This only happens when a fault occurs which is common to all three systems.
-Wet Shuttle Valve Switches (SVS) and cracked internal solder joints are the common causes, followed by Wheel Speed Sensor failures..
+Wet Modulator Shuttle Valve Switches (SVS) and cracked internal solder joints are the common causes, followed by Wheel Speed Sensor failures..

 Note that the brakes will need to be bled after installation of shuttle valve seals, and this will require a Land Rover-specific diagnostic computer.
 For DIY Disco owners here are some computer interface options to consider.

 International (especially Australia it seems) customers, please email with your address for correct carriage cost: this website estimator will be unavailable to you, or excessive every time.